JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 ## Guidelines

-One of the most important things in working with Drasil is having a solid foundation for using GitHub.
-Read through [Git2Know](Git2Know-for-Drasil) to learn more about branching, pull requests, merging, and anything else git or Github related.
-Also take a look at the [Makefile documentation](Makefile), since that will be the primary way you compile and use Drasil.
-More optionally, you may want to take a brief look through [Creating Your Project in Drasil](Creating-Your-Project-in-Drasil), and some [tips for debugging](Debugging-in-Drasil).
+As mentioned earlier, your workflow revolves around 3 steps: selecting tasks, working on said tasks, and submitting your work.
+We use [`git`](https://git-scm.com/) and [GitHub](https://github.com/) to organize and submit work to the Drasil research project.
+If you are unfamiliar with `git` or GitHub, you should read through the [Git2Know for Drasil](Git2Know-for-Drasil) wiki page to learn more about branching, pull requests, merging, and anything else git or GitHub related.
+We also interact with Drasil through a [`Makefile`](Makefile).
+If you are unfamiliar with what `Makefile`s are, you should learn a little bit about [what it is](https://opensource.com/article/18/8/what-how-makefile) as it will be the primary way you compile and use Drasil.

 ### Issue Tracking